lordfeck/burnsrv_ts/util/testcfg/README.md

 * Output CSV will be found (by default) in the `./results/` directory.

-* You may run `./testrunner.sh -k` to kill a test in progress and reset the system.
+* You may run `./testrunner.sh -r` to reset the test environment.

 ## Assumptions: